project-zot/project-zot.github.io/docs/articles/storage.md

 ### Configuring garbage collection

-The zot configuration model allows for enabling and disabling garbage collection (`gc`) and specifying a periodic interval (`gcInterval`) for collection.
+The zot configuration model allows for enabling and disabling garbage collection (`gc`), specifying a periodic interval (`gcInterval`), and restricting periodic collection to a daily UTC window (`gcTimeWindow`).

 | `gc`      | `gcInterval` | Result  |
 | --------- | ------------ | ------ |